bonsuot/fantasy-premier-league/readme.md

 ## Project Objective

-This project is designed to extract, transform, and load data from the Fantasy Premier League API into a local Oracle database.
+This project is designed to extract, transform, and load data from the Fantasy Premier League API into a local / cloud Oracle database.
 The project aims to automate data retrieval, processing, and storage for player and team statistics, enabling in-depth analysis of FPL data.

 ### Key Features